Rejecting Cheap Grace and Proving Our Love for Christ

 3. Christ expects us to make hard choices for Him.

 Christian lifestyles have grown increasingly similar to non-Christian lifestyles.
 We're making easy choices instead of godly ones.
-It shows a lack of gratitude for all that Christ has done and continues to do for us.
+It shows a lack of gratitude for all that Christ does for us.

-Let's love Jesus wholeheartedly.
-When we do, we will automatically serve Him and obey Him wholeheartedly (John 14:21).
+When we love Jesus wholeheartedly, we will obey Him wholeheartedly (John 14:21).

 💙💙💙

 Check out the Bite Size Bible Study based on this devotion: Rejecting "Cheap Grace" Attitudes and Teachings.
-Also check out the one-minute devotion Would You Like to Mature in Christ?
+Also see the one-minute devotion Would You Like to Mature in Christ?

 And please check out Wisdom for Life, a hardcover devotional priced lower than most paperbacks.
 It will encourage you to seek God wholeheartedly.